ro-pi/json-path-evaluator/README.md

         "price": 8.99
     }
 ]
-Get all books where ISBN ends with 1, 2 or 3 (Regular Expression):
+All books where ISBN ends with 1, 2 or 3:
 [
     {
         "category": "fiction",